DoubleDeez/MDFramework/README.md

 # MDFramework
 A multiplayer C# game framework for Godot 3 dependent on the GDNet module (https://github.com/PerduGames/gdnet3).

-Being built along side my own Godot project.
+As this is being built along side my own Godot project, I will generally add features as I need them.

 ## Why?
 At the time of writing this framework, I found Godot's existing high-level networking framework too limited.